mario-deluna/php-glfw/docs/user-guide/math_functions.md

 $vec->z = 6.0;
 ```

 Note the vector properties are **virtual**, meaning that they are not stored in the vector object as real php properties.
 This allows us to map them to multiple keys.
-For example, the `$x` property is mapped `$r` aswell.
+For example, the `$x` property is mapped `$r` as well.
 This means the following code is valid:

 ```php
 $vec->r = 42.0;